kainoa7/AlgorithmLibrary/README.md

 # Algorithm Repository Description

 # Description
 Welcome to my Algorithm Repository, a comprehensive collection of algorithms discussed in class.
 This repository serves as a valuable resource for understanding, implementing, and experimenting with various algorithms.
-Some algorithms include Dijkstra, Interval Partitioning, Interval Scheduling, and Merge and Sort.
+Some algorithms include Stable Matching, Dijkstra, Interval Partitioning, Interval Scheduling, and Merge and Sort.
 Each algorithm is organized into its own repository, complete with a detailed README providing insights into its functionality, implementation, and potential applications.

 # Algorithms Included: